logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 tflauncher
 ----------
-The ``tflauncher`` module is used for running one or more Parallel TensorFlow experiments.
-Which corresponds to selecting the TensorFlow mode in Jupyter.
-It can either be run with or without the ``args_dict`` argument that define hyperparameter values.
+The ``tflauncher`` module is used for running one or more Parallel TensorFlow experiments, which corresponds to selecting the TensorFlow mode in Jupyter.
+It can either be ran with or without the ``args_dict`` argument that define hyperparameter values.
 ::

     def single_experiments_wrapper():